Jakobi Meyers Player Prop Bets for NFL Week 11 | New England vs. Atlanta 11/18/2021

 Season Stats

-- With eight targets in the red zone this season, Meyers has been on the receiving end of 16.7% of his team's 48 red zone pass attempts.
+- Meyers (eight red zone targets) has been the recipient of 16.7% of his team's 48 red zone pass attempts.

-- The Patriots have thrown the ball in 54.3% of their plays from scrimmage this year while staying on the ground 45.7% of the time.
-This offensive attack ranks sixth in the NFL in points scored.
+- The Patriots have run 54.3% passing plays and 45.7% rushing plays this season.
+They rank sixth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Meyers' matchup with the Falcons.